2026 FHA Loan Limits - Updated with Higher Limits

 FHA Loan Limits

-According to a recent update from the Federal Housing Administration, also called FHA, there are higher loan limits available.
+According to a recent update from the Federal Housing Administration, also known as FHA, there are higher loan limits available.

 FHA also offers financing for multi-unit homes, up to a maximum of 4 units.